 Your b clinic practitioner will be able to recommend the right peel for you based on your skin type and the severity of your acne scarring.

-Dermal fillers are one of the most popular cosmetic treatments in Australia.
+Dermal fillers are one of the most popular cosmetic treatments in Australia and are suitable for all skin types.
 While they are most commonly used for lip fillers and targeting wrinkles, they can also treat some forms of acne scarring.

-If you have atrophic scars, dermal fillers can restore lost volume and plump the skin from within to create a smoother surface.
+If you have depressed scars, dermal fillers can restore lost volume and plump the skin from within to create a smoother surface.

 The treatment involves injections of hyaluronic acid underneath the acne scarring.
 The filler raises the indentation and boosts collagen production in the area.
 The amount of filler required will depend on the size and severity of the acne scarring.

 Dermal filler results are temporary.
 The body will naturally break down the filler product over time, and the area will return to its pre-treatment appearance.
 Your clinician may recommend that your return to the clinic for a top-up treatment every 6 months to maintain your results.

 Skin needling is a collagen-boosting treatment that is proven to reduce the appearance of acne scars.

 A handheld device with lots of tiny needles is used to puncture the scarred skin and create micro-wounds.
 This stimulates the body’s natural healing process, increasing collagen production, which helps to smooth the skin.